Fall is here!!!

 - Spread generous amount of cranberry sauce on both sides of your roll, add turkey, stuffing, and mashed potatoes to the bottom slice.
 Place the top on the sandwich.
 Drizzle the entire sandwich with gravy (if preferred).

 We hope that your family sits about the table chowing on this sandwich smiling, chatting, and enjoying themselves.
 And that the time you saved preparing a fancy supper can instead be spent hearing the latest boy troubles from your girl, or the math woes from your 6th grader.
 You know…the important stuff.
-If you need more ideas for quick recipes check out our Lazy Recipes page.
+If you need more ideas for quick recipes check out our easy Recipes that Impress.

-And if you’re looking for great holiday foods, try:
+And if you’re looking for great holiday recipes try: